nth10sd/rustpy01/README.md

 python -u -m rustpy01
 ```

-Ensure any file is present in the root folder of the `git` repository with the hardcoded filename `enwik9.txt`, it will then be truncated to 1 million lines.
+Ensure any file is present in the root folder of the `git` repository with the hardcoded filename `enwik9.txt`, it will then be truncated to 100k lines.
 Here is a sample command:

 Linux or macOS:
 ```